-Hi Marilyn O’Hearne here with weekly wisdom, today talking about the danger of only focusing on fires.
+Hi Marilyn O’Hearne talking about the danger of only focusing on fires.
 In our rapidly changing complex VUCCA world (volatile, uncertain, culturally complex and ambiguous) we run into fires all the time.
-I was reminded of this in a conversation with a leadership coaching client this past week.
+I was reminded of this in a conversation with a leadership coaching client recently.
 That’s how the leader is spending a lot of their time, focusing on putting out fires that continue to erupt.
 It is hard to move forward when we are only focusing on fires.
 In this leader’s case, the fires flaming were workplace conflicts resulting from not taking into consideration different gender and generational communication styles.
-Other clients’ fires include voiced resentments or lack of engagement due to unclear team expectations, trying to do it all rather than delegating to and developing others, and not sorting out competing priorities.
+Other executive and team coaching clients’ fires include voiced resentments or lack of engagement due to unclear team expectations, trying to do it all rather than delegating to and developing others, and not sorting out competing priorities.
+Not to mention the pandemic and war’s impact!

 How are you responding to the huge “fires” around us now?
 How are you taking time to both process grief and care for yourself, your family, your team while staying energized for the work we have in front of us as communities, organizations, nations, the world?

-The danger is that if we are only focusing on fires then we are not taking the time to focus on vision, which is what pulls us forward, that motivates and energizes people.
-As you know, employees stay in organizations that have a strong vision that’s clearly communicated and acted on, and they know their part in contributing to that vision.
+The danger if we are only focusing on fires is that then we are not taking the time to focus on vision, which is what pulls us forward, that motivates and energizes people.
+As you know, employees stay in organizations that have a strong vision that’s clearly communicated and acted on, and are acknowledged for their part in contributing to that vision.
 That is why people stay with companies and organizations and in their jobs.
 That is more important than the money.
 It is the vision and the value they know they are providing towards that inspiring vision that matters most.
 This carries over to leadership in the community and family as well.
-Have my leadership and team coaching clients been able to put out the fires?
-Yes, through coaching by addressing the root causes and staying energized by focusing on and communicating the energizing vision and each person’s contribution toward realizing it.
+Have my leadership and team coaching clients been able to put out fires?
+Yes, through coaching by addressing root causes within the team and organization as well as staying energized by focusing on and communicating the energizing vision and each person’s contribution toward realizing it.

 “That’s clearly communicated and acted on” with everyone knowing their part in contributing to that vision is so important today.
-With many #blacklivesmatter statements of solidarity being posted, people are watching to see if the organizations’ actions and words align with their statements reflecting their vision and values.
+Employees and consumers are watching to see if organizations’ actions and words align with their statements (#blacklivesmatter, #metoo, #peace) reflecting their vision and values.

-I have had had some circumstances (“fires”) in my life pop up that could pull me away from my vision and if I stay focused on them then I can get discouraged.
+I have had had some circumstances (“fires”) in my life pop up that could pull me away from my vision and if I stay focused on them can lead to discouragement and a drop in energy and focus.
 Maybe you can relate to this too.
-You heard about my “why” and and how closely my vision aligns with that of EthicalCoach.
+You heard about my “why” and how closely my vision aligns with that of EthicalCoach.
 My opportunity to go to Ethiopia with them for the 2018 NGO Leadership Coaching Summit was amazing and so exciting.
-And right before I left I had a little health concern and the unrest in Ethiopia that had been only around the the borders moved to the capital where we were going to be working.
+And right before I left I had a little health concern and the unrest in Ethiopia that had been only around the borders moved to the capital where we were going to be working.
 I could not let that “fire” be my focus and get discouraged and worried.

 Instead I kept my focus on what we were going there for (the vision): to contribute to capacity building, to unlock potential so that all can live in prosperity and peace.
 That is my vision and it really helped me in my pre trip departure to focus on that vision rather than concerns about safety or health (“fires”).

-You have a choice: of focusing only on putting out fires which can be discouraging and overwhelming or also focusing on an energizing vision to pull you and your team, family, organization, community forward.
+You have a choice: of focusing only on putting out fires which can be discouraging and overwhelming or also focusing on an energizing vision to pull you and your team, family, organization, community forward and will prevent some fires, like talent loss.
 Which do you choose?
 How will you carve out time for focusing on and communicating your vision and values and how everyone can contribute to that?

 Coaches: How is your focus?
-Take you and your vision to the next level in our Culturally Confident Credentialing Mentor Coaching Program!
-Join our next global cohort to renew & advance your coaching & credentialing (is it expiring?) while earning ICF Continuing Coach Education and Mentor Coaching with cutting edge cultural intelligence, part of the updated ICF competencies which will be used for assessments beginning June 2021.
+Take you and your vision to the next level in our Culturally Intelligent Mentor Coaching + Certificate Program!
+Join our next global cohort to renew & advance your coaching & credentialing (are you staying ahead of credentialing changes? is your credential expiring? time to be recognized for your level of mastery?) while earning 24.5 hours ICF Continuing Coach Education and Mentor Coaching with cutting edge cultural intelligence, expected with the updated ICF competencies.

 Coaching and Coaching Supervision can help you stay focused and energized by your vision, rather than the exhaustion of focusing only fires.